Ph.D. in Educational Psychology: Emphasis in Research, Measurement, and Statistics

-The Ph.D. program in Educational Psychology with a emphasis in Research, Measurement and Statistics (RMS) focuses on a broad range of quantitative and methodological issues, including multivariate statistics, item response theory, generalizability theory, hierarchical linear modeling, structural equation modeling, time series analysis, growth modeling, and Monte Carlo study.
+The Ph.D. program in Educational Psychology with an emphasis in Research, Measurement and Statistics (RMS) focuses on a broad range of quantitative and methodological issues, including:

-RMS faculty are leading scholars who have earned international recognition.
-They recently instituted Summer Statistics Workshops attract students and faculty from around the state and across the nation.
-RMS faculty not only engage in the development and application of cutting-edge quantitative research methods, but they are also committed to training the next generation of methodologists.
-Graduates with this specialization are in demand for higher education academic positions and school- and industry-based jobs in measurement and evaluation.
+RMS faculty are leading scholars who have earned international recognition and attract students from around the state and across the nation.
+RMS faculty not only engage in the development and application of cutting-edge quantitative research methods; they are also committed to training the next generation of methodologists.
+Graduates with this specialization are in demand for higher education academic positions and both school- and industry-based jobs in measurement and evaluation.
 RMS graduates hold positions at many major universities and research agencies.

 Degree: Doctorate in Educational Psychology